ShakilCode/Bookshop-Management-System-OOP/README.md

-# OOP Book Management System
+# Desktop Application (Java) - Book Management System

-The Object-Oriented Programming (OOP) Book Management System is a robust software application that employs OOP principles to provide a scalable and efficient solution for managing books.
+The java Object-Oriented Programming (OOP) Book Management System is a robust software application that employs OOP principles to provide a scalable and efficient solution for managing books.
 The system caters to both managers and cashiers, offering distinct functionalities to meet their specific roles within the book management process.

 ## Manager Functions